 Why do investors need to be accredited?

-The SEC’s rules for investor accreditation are meant to protect investors by ensuring that they have baseline knowledge of the risks associated with investing and can sustain monetary loss in the event an investment does not perform. .
+The SEC has rules surrounding investor accreditation which are intended to help protect investors by ensuring that they have baseline knowledge surrounding investments and the risks associated with investing.

-Federal laws require that companies register with the SEC prior to selling any securities to investors and file substantial documentation for review, acceptance, and publication by the SEC and state securities agencies.
-However, there are certain exemptions to this registration requirement.
+There are federal regulations that require registration with the SEC prior to the sale of securities to investors which include filing substantial documentation for review by the SEC and state securities agencies.
+However, there are certain exemptions to these regulations.

-One exemption is provided by Regulation D, which allows companies to offer securities to "accredited investors" in a private offering.
+One exemption is provided by Regulation D, which, in short, allows securities to be offered to "accredited investors" in private offerings.

 What is an accredited investor?

-The definition of “accredited investor” is found in Regulation D promulgated under the Securities Act of 1933.
+The definition of “accredited investor” can be found in Regulation D promulgated under the Securities Act of 1933.
 There are several different ways to be qualified as an accredited investor, including but not limited to: